WilliamHuynh5/unsw-cse-home-computing-wsl2/README.md

-# Home Computing at CSE on Windows using WSL
+# Home Computing at CSE using WSL